CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 `-D <Property=Value>`: Instead of creating a new properties file for unique assessments, individual user properties may be specified using the `-D` option together with a `property=value` pair.
 This allows an assessment to only override specific user properties when only a small number differ from the defaults.

 #### Debugging Options ####
-`-v, --verbose`: Enable verbose debug logging.
+`-v, --verbose`: Enable more verbose output when combined with the `-l` option.

 ----------